Skip to content

 Kākāriki karaka (orange-fronted parakeet) were once abundant throughout New Zealand, especially in the beech forests of the South Island.
 Following European arrival, habitat loss and introduced predators drastically reduced their numbers, and they were declared extinct twice during the 20th century.

 In 1980 a small population was rediscovered in Lake Sumner National Park, with further birds later found in the Hawdon, Andrews and Poulter valleys of Arthur’s Pass National Park.
 Captive breeding began at Isaac Conservation and Wildlife Trust’s Peacock Springs facility in 2003, and since 2005 more than 300 captive-reared birds have been translocated to four pest-free islands.
+Results have been mixed, with populations rising and falling over time.

 Conservation Status